-Among the promises made by Sail In Greece Adventures is that the cruise will be “an unforgettable memory that will be kept forever.”
-But the memories that international travelers Chelsea Hudson and Samantha Weiss took away from the YOLO cruise are nothing like the ones in the company’s promotional video.
+Among the promises made by Sail In Greece Adventures is that the cruise she booked will be “an unforgettable memory that will be kept forever.”
+But the memories that Hudson and her friend Samantha Weiss took away from the YOLO cruise are nothing like the ones in the company’s promotional video.

 When Hudson and Weiss received the confirmation packets for their Mykonos-to-Santorini YOLO Cruise (You Only Live Once), Weiss contacted the company and asked if they would be in the same cabin.
 A representative assured the friends that they would be roommates.
 Unfortunately, when they arrived at the ship, the host informed the two friends that they would be in separate rooms with strangers.

 And Chelsea Hudson was assigned to a room with two males.